NeoHolgado/RDBMS_Webapp/README.md

 **Kyle Marasa:**
   Overview
-  DDL.sql: Events, Fights (and their respective INSERT queries) DML.sql: Example queries for ^
+  DDL.sql: Events, Fights, Teams (and their respective INSERT queries) DML.sql: Example queries for ^
   PL.sql: All Update and Delete Procs (ex: UpdateFighter, DeleteFighter) app.js: Routes for all ^